asadpiz/Satellite-Finder/README.md

 #The Real Antenna:

-It's composed of two servo motors (FS61BB Digital) the first one is to calculate the horizontal position on plane (X-Y) and the second one to calculate the height on a plane (X-Z).
+It's composed of two servo motors (FS61BB Digital) the first one is to calculate the horizontal position on plane (X-Y) and the second one is to calculate the height on a plane (X-Z).

 #Specification of FS61BB: